 - I am licensed as a Mental Health Counselor in the state of New York.
 I have a PhD in Cancer Epidemiology and Master of Science in Community Counseling.

 - After a career of over 20 years in Oncology Drug Development as a Cancer Epidemiologist and Director of a Medical Affairs Oncology Program, I completed my internship at Cancer Care, an advocacy organization that provides many services to cancer patients, one of which is free counseling.
-I had experience in individual, and group work with cancer patients and their families across the spectrum of cancer, from diagnosis to treatment to survivorship or to recurrence end of life and bereavement.
+I had experience in individual, and group work with cancer patients and their families across the spectrum of cancer.

 - From 2008-2014, I was the Director of the American Psychosocial Society Referral Helpline, a free nation-wide service that provides referrals for cancer patients to mental health professionals with cancer experience in their communities.